bahelms/super_perfundo/posts/drafts/super-perfundo.md

 Had I just picked an off-the-shelf blog platform on which to publish posts, I may not have been as motivated to actually write.
 Doing it myself was way more enjoyable!
 I've also been kicking around the idea of adding comments.
 Should I use a third party, roll my own, or even do it at all?
-Leave a comment below and tell me what you...
-Oh yeah.
+Leave a comment below and tell me... oh yeah.

 #### Notes